Cosy Farm Cottage in Mid Wales Countryside | Stabal y Nant

 Cot and highchair available on request.
 Please bring your own linen for the cot.

-Washing machine and drier available to use in adjoining farmhouse.
+Washing machine and dryer available to use in adjoining farmhouse.

 The following are all provided at the cottage for your stay… Kitchen: washing up liquid, washing powder Bathroom: soap, toilet roll General cleaning products: clothes, dusters, vacuum cleaner, cleaning liquid etc.